Shopping for Appliances?

 CEE tags appliances in tiers 2 and 3 as super-efficient energy savers.
 For clothes washers, Energy Star qualified washing machines fall into tier one.
 Clothes washers in tiers two and three have both higher energy and water saving ratings.
 Many Energy Star refrigerators also fall in CEE tier one in terms of energy savings.

 Refrigeration can account for up to 10 percent of your annual energy use, so it’s a good place to start to save energy.
 Replacing an old fridge or freezer with a qualified Energy Star or CEE model can help you cut wasted energy.
-Clark Public Utilities will send a recycling company to your home to pick up your old, but still working, fridge or freezer.
-More information on the recycling program can be found here.
-Or, you can take your appliance to one of the Clark County Transfer Stations and pay $20.25 to have it recycled.
+It’s important to make sure your old unit is properly recycled as the refrigerant gas they use to keep your food cold can be harmful to the atmosphere if released.
+Things like steel and copper can also be reused.
+There are a variety of options available for recycling.
+If you are having a new appliance delivered, your appliance retailer may haul away and recycle the old unit.
+A contractor can be hired to come to your home and pick up a unit for a fee.
+Please visit the Clark County Public Health website for resources.
+Or, you can take your appliance to one of the Clark County Transfer Stations and pay a small fee to have it recycled.
 Just be sure to call ahead and make sure they are open.

 Check with an energy counselor by about Energy Star and CEE super-efficient appliances in the tiers 2 and 3 that can may boost your electric and water savings.
 Or ask your local retailers whether they have appliances in these categories.